eremedia/APC/readme.txt

 * Perform the `md5( ABSPATH )` calculation once per load (props jdub)
 * Allow users of complex `wp-config.php` setups to define `WP_APC_KEY_SALT` to guarantee key uniqueness (props jdub)
 * Lose the `preg_replace()` call in `::key()` (props jdub)
+* Rename the `incr` method to `incr2` and then conditionally add `incr` via class extension (so that Batcache can properly detect incrementor support)
+* Convert arrays to ArrayObject objects (APC does not cache multi-level arrays or arrays of objects, so this works around that)
+* Require PHP 5.2+

 == Upgrade Notice ==